century-arcade/src/README.md

 # The Century Arcade

-Futureproof bootable ready-to-play ISOs of classic games
+A kit for making bootable ready-to-play ISOs of classic games

 ## To setup a build machine